tvergho/chess-copilot/README.md

 # Chess Game

 ## Description
 A two-player game of chess, coded in Python.
 Follows standard chess conventions and rules.
-At the moment, some features are missing (e.g. castling), and there may be unintended bugs.
+At the moment, some features are missing (e.g. castling, stalemate), and there may be unintended bugs.

 This codebase was generated nearly entirely by GitHub Copilot (with some prompting).
 It is intended as a demonstration of GitHub Copilot's capabilities when provided even minimal human guidance.